JITES/jsmodule/node-ts-starter/README.md

-# Create a nodejs starter project
+# Create a Nodejs starter project

 - Create a folder with project name and navigate to that folder in terminal
 - Add typescript config ``` npx tsc --init ```